Your way to a doctorate

 If a member of the doctoral committee participates remotely, the requirements of the remote examination apply:

-- All other commission members can join remotely via suitable video conferencing systems.
+• Joining remotely is possible via a suitable video conferencing systems.
 Suitable and approved according to IT security standards are DFNconf, LRZmeet and in exceptional cases Zoom.

 The date for the doctoral examination

-- you set independently in consultation with all members of the doctoral committee.
+• you set independently in consultation with all members, especially the chair, of the doctoral committee.

 After submitting your dissertation and passing the oral examination, you are almost there - the doctoral title is within reach.